Sleep

 Alcohol, sleep, and politics

-A new study examines the impact major political events can have on sleep and how it affects the our collective mood, wellbeing, and alcohol consumption.
+A new study examines the impact major political events can have on sleep and how it affects our collective mood, wellbeing, and alcohol consumption.

 Disparities in sleep